-Flags At Half Staff April 6 To Honor John Glenn, Funeral And Burial Private For Hero Astronaut’s Family
+Flags At Half Staff On April 6 To Honor John Glenn, Funeral And Burial Private For Hero Astronaut’s Family

-Flags are at half staff April 6 to honor one of the world’s pioneering astronauts, John Glenn.
+Flags are at half-staff on April 6 to honor one of the world’s pioneering astronauts, John Glenn.
 The New York Times wrote that Glenn made a historic flight around the earth on February 20, 1962, the day that “America stood still” and held its collective breath waiting for the flag-waving moment when John completed the first ever orbit of the world by an American astronaut.
-Glenn’s death in December 2016 marked the end of an era and Americans everywhere gladly join President Trump in lowering their own flags to half staff as they mark John Glenn’s burial.
+Glenn’s death in December, 2016, marked the end of an era, and Americans everywhere gladly join President Trump in lowering their own flags to half-staff as they mark John Glenn’s burial.

-When Glenn climbed into the Mercury Friendship 7, he didn’t know for sure that, five hours later, he would successfully complete the mission and become be a hero to generations of Americans.
+When Glenn climbed into the Mercury Friendship 7, he didn’t know for sure that, five hours later, he would successfully complete the mission and become a hero to generations of Americans.
 After a safe landing, the flags came out and there were celebrations from the White House to Broadway’s famous Canyon of Heroes parade route.
 John Glenn was the Buck Rogers of his time.

-John Glenn’s funeral proper was held in December, in his home state of Ohio, but Glenn’s funeral burial at Arlington National Cemetery on April 6, allowed close family and friends to remember his many contributions to the nation.
-Before heading out to the stars, Glenn was a Marine fighter pilot who flew 149 missions in World War II and in Korea.
-He was chosen for the space mission in part because of his extraordinary skill and expertise as a pilot, skills he showcased when he once “broke the transcontinental airspeed record.”
-After Mercury mission, Glenn served for 24 years in the United States Senate, and founded the John Glenn College of Public Affairs at Ohio State University.
+John Glenn’s proper funeral was held in December in his home state of Ohio, but Glenn’s funeral burial at Arlington National Cemetery on April 6 allowed close family and friends to remember his many contributions to the nation.
+Before heading out to the stars, Glenn was a Marine fighter pilot who flew 149 missions in World War II and Korea.
+He was chosen for the space mission, in part, because of his extraordinary skill and expertise as a pilot, skills he showcased when he once “broke the transcontinental airspeed record.”
+After the Mercury mission, Glenn served for 24 years in the U.S. Senate, and founded the John Glenn College of Public Affairs at Ohio State University.

 “He became a symbol of can-do spirit, lifting morale and restoring self-confidence at a time when many felt that the United States was falling behind the Soviet Union.”